1850 words, 7 minutes.

 This is a 2-stage process.
-Stage 1 consists of profiling with inputs drawn from the dynamic, site specific sources described above and shown in the diagram.
+Stage 1 consists of profiling with inputs drawn from the dynamic, site-specific sources described above and shown in the diagram.
 The second stage is to “stub” or mask unused code.
-As for the exact method by which the application is prepared and unused functions neutralised, one might evaluate a number of options.
-These may include automated source code patching at the pre-processor stage, or manipulation at the linker stage.
-A less desirable option might be direct modification of the binary, post-linking.
+As for the exact method by which the application is prepared and unused functions neutralised, one might evaluate several options.
+These may include automated source code patching at the pre-processor stage or manipulation at the linker stage.
+A less desirable option might be the direct modification of the binary, post-linking.

 My proposal is a more radical one.
 I propose the elimination of any part of the application you are not using, on a per site or per instance basis based upon the inputs listed.
 I also propose a form of “human in the loop” or override mechanism, shown in the diagram as “exceptions”.
 I do so for a different reason.
 It’s to prevent the “stubbing” of routines known to to be essential, without which the application would cease to function for that particular use case or instance.

 If you never use it, you don’t need it, so don’t keep it.
 Then it can’t hurt you.
 You won’t miss it.